• Skip to primary navigation

 If using a stand mixer with the dough hook attachment, you can skip letting it rest and begin kneading it right away.

 Step 3.
 Fully knead the dough & rest it.
 Knead the dough in the mixer using the dough hook attachment on speed 2 for 10 minutes (or by hand for about 12 minutes) until the dough is smooth and pliable.
+Cover the dough and rest it for at least 30 minutes.

 Dust it with cornstarch and fold it like a business letter.
 Cover it with sustainable cling film while you roll the remaining three pieces of dough, repeating the same steps for each.
+Rest the covered dough for 30 minutes.

 Using a pizza wheel cutter or a knife, cut the dough into 3-inch (8cm) squares.
 Repeat with the remaining dough.
 Save the scrap pieces to be used as noodles in soup, or fry them to make delicious crispy wontons, and Enjoy!

-If your dough seems too soft or sticky, add more flour until you reach the right consistency.
+Hint: If your dough seems too soft or sticky, add more flour until you reach the right consistency.
 If your dough seems too dry, wet your hands and work the dough to incorporate a little water at a time until you reach the desired consistency.

 How To Fill and Seal Homemade Wonton Wrappers